lhrodovalho/AFEBioPICO/README.md

 Status and Issues
 ============

-* LNA doesn't work with MiM capacitors.
+* LNA -doesn't work- with MiM capacitors.
 Perhaps it is a problem with the models.
 * No dual MiM capacitors pass DRC.
-* Noise simulation doesn't work with extracted netlists.
+* -Noise simulation doesn't work- with extracted netlists.
 * No Monte carlo or corner simulations for extracted netlists
 * Resistive feedback and switches aren't finished.
 VGA gain is fixed.
 * No current DAC for pseudo-resistor calibration.
-Currently, blocks will be biased externally.
+Individual blocks will be biased externally.
+* No digital control for tuning.
 * Top level blocks aren't routed